brooklynrail/brooklynrail-platform/content/events/2024/01/delcy-morelos-el-abrazo.md

 ---
 title: "Delcy Morelos: El abrazo"
 deck: Featuring Morelos and Gaby Collins-Fernandez
-summary: "Artist Delcy Morelos joins Rail contributor Gaby Collins-Fernandez for a conversation. "
+summary: Artist Delcy Morelos joins Rail contributor Gaby Collins-Fernandez for a conversation.
+This conversation will be in Spanish with English translation.
 people:
   - person: delcy-morelos
   - person: gaby-collins-fernandez